moises-diaz/moises-diaz/README.md

 More About me:

-- 🤩 I’m very passionate about Front End Development and videogames!
+- 🤩 I’m very passionate about Development and playing videogames!
 - 🔭 I’m currently working on getting a job in my field and improving my skills
 - 🌱 I’m currently learning about everything 😎
 - 👯 I’m a team player.
 Team work is the key to success!